mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 Store the following into a file called `find.js`.
 ```
 const { MongoClient } = require("mongodb");
-// Replace the uri string with your MongoDB deployment's connection string.

 const uri = "mongodb://127.0.0.1:17017";

 const client = new MongoClient(uri, { useUnifiedTopology: true });